bookshelf/bookshelf/CONTRIBUTING.md

 * Use the same coding style as the rest of the [codebase](https://github.com/tgriesser/bookshelf/blob/master/bookshelf.js).

-* Files in the `/browser` folder are build automatically.
+* Files in the `/browser` folder are built automatically.
 You don't need to edit them.

 * All pull requests should be made to the `master` branch.